-ICP 19 Conduct of Business
+ICP 19 Conduct of Business75

-The supervisor sets requirements for the conduct of the business of insurance to ensure customers are treated fairly, both before a contract is entered into and through to the point at which all obligations under a contract have been satisfied.
+The supervisor requires that insurers and intermediaries, in their conduct of insurance business, treat customers fairly, both before a contract is entered into and through to the point at which all obligations under a contract have been satisfied.

-- 19.0.1 Requirements for the conduct of insurance business help to: - strengthen public trust and consumer confidence in the insurance sector; - minimise the risk of insurers following business models that are unsustainable or pose reputational risk, thereby complementing the risk management framework of a solvency regime and contributing to overall financial stability; and - support a sound and vigorous insurance sector by creating level playing fields in terms of the basis on which insurers can compete while maintaining acceptable business practices with respect to the fair treatment of customers. - 19.0.2 Conduct of business, including business practices, is closely linked with jurisdictions' tradition, culture, legal regime and the degree of development of the insurance sector.
-For this reason, regulatory approaches to the conduct of business also tend to vary.
-Such diversity should be taken into consideration in implementing this ICP and related standards and guidance material in order to achieve the outcome of fair treatment of customers.
-The fair treatment of customers encompasses concepts such as ethical behaviour, acting in good faith and the prohibition of abusive practices. - 19.0.3 Requirements for the conduct of insurance business may differ depending on the nature of the customer with whom an insurer interacts and the type of insurance provided.
-The scope of requirements for conduct of insurance business should reflect the combined probability and impact of the risk of unfair treatment of customers, taking into account the nature of the customer and the type of insurance provided. - 19.0.4 In particular, detailed conduct of business rules may not be appropriate for reinsurance transactions (where benefits under a policy are not affected by the reinsurance arrangements).
-Nonetheless, this does not relieve reinsurers of their duty to provide complete and accurate information to the insurers with which they deal.
-(See also Guidance 13.0.7.)
+- 19.0.1 Requirements for the conduct of insurance business help to: - protect policyholders and promote fair consumer outcomes; - strengthen public trust and consumer confidence in the insurance sector; - minimise the risk of insurers and intermediaries following business models that are unsustainable or pose reputational risk, thereby complementing the risk management framework of a solvency regime; and - support a sound and resilient insurance sector by creating level playing fields in terms of the basis on which insurers and intermediaries can compete while maintaining business practices that support the fair treatment of customers. - 19.0.2 Fair treatment of customers encompasses achieving outcomes such as: - developing, marketing and selling products in a way that pays due regard to the interests and needs of customers; - providing customers with information before, during and after the point of sale that is accurate, clear, and not misleading; - minimising the risk of sales which are not appropriate to customers' interests and needs; - ensuring that any advice given is of a high quality; - dealing with customer claims, complaints and disputes in a fair and timely manner; and

+- protecting the privacy of information obtained from customers. - 19.0.3 Conduct of business, including business practices, is closely linked with jurisdictions' tradition, culture, legal regime and the degree of development of the insurance sector.
+For this reason, supervisory approaches to the conduct of business also tend to vary.
+Such diversity should be taken into consideration in implementing this ICP, and related standards and guidance material, in order to achieve the outcome of fair treatment of customers.
+The fair treatment of customers encompasses concepts such as ethical behaviour, acting in good faith and the prohibition of abusive practices. - 19.0.4 Requirements for the conduct of insurance business may differ depending on the nature of the customer with whom an insurer or intermediary interacts and the type of insurance provided.
+The scope of requirements for conduct of insurance business should reflect the risk of unfair treatment of customers, taking into account the nature of the customer and the type of insurance provided. - 19.0.5 As part of assessing the fulfilment of requirements for conduct of insurance business, the supervisor should consider the consumer outcomes that are being achieved under these requirements.
+This includes consumer outcomes that arise due to industry-wide as well as firm-specific factors. - 19.0.6 Supervisors may wish to issue guidelines or rules on their expectations to help insurers and intermediaries achieve fair treatment of customers.
+In addition, the supervisor could support industry guidelines or best practices with this objective. - 19.0.7 Detailed conduct of business rules may not be appropriate for reinsurance transactions, where benefits under a policy are not affected by the reinsurance arrangements (see ICP 13 Reinsurance and Other Forms of Risk Transfer).
+Nonetheless, this does not relieve insurers and reinsurers of their duty to provide each other with complete and accurate information.